When I am with my friends, acquaintances, and colleagues, I am normal.

 And I gradually stopped talking at home.

-However, in my case, it has been that way ever since I was an adolescent until now.
+But in my case, it has been that way since I was an adolescent until now.

-Later I went to high school and college, but I no longer laughed at home or chatted with my family.
+Later, I went to high school and college, but I never laughed at home or talked about anything else with my family anymore.

-But when I go home, my personality completely changes.
+But when I went home, my personality completely changed.